vishnuvlal36-wq/Raintech.task/README.md

-A simple hotel room booking page created for the Raintech Software Limited Developer Skills Assessment
+A simple hotel room booking page created for the Raintech Software Limited Assessment Test.
 The app lets users choose their check in and check out dates select a room, and see the number of nights and total price